Vicariate Apostolic of Asmara: Decline and suppression

 Although at the beginning of the 1940s nearly 28% of the population of Italian Eritrea were Catholics, mostly Italians and of the Latin Church, there was a pronounced fall in the number of Italians present after the end of the Second World War, when Eritrea was at first under British military administration.
 The British census of 1949 showed that Asmara, the capital, had only 17,183 Italians out of a total population of 127,579.
 The departure of Italians accelerated further when Eritrea came under Ethiopian authority at the end of 1950.
 The Vicariate, which previously had under its jurisdiction the great majority of the Catholics in Eritrea, became less important numerically than the growing ordinariate, which on 31 October 1951 was raised to the level of an exarchate (the Eastern equivalent of a Vicariate) under the name of the Apostolic Exarchate of Asmara, and on 28 February 1961 became an eparchy, the Eastern equivalent of a diocese.

 When the fourth and last bishop who held the post of Vicar Apostolic of Eritrea or Asmara retired on 2 June 1974, no successor was appointed and the administration of the Vicariate was entrusted to a Capuchin priest.

 On 21 December 1995, after a quarter of a century of being without a bishop and being administered by a priest, the Vicariate was suppressed at the same time as two new eparchies of the Ethiopian Catholic Church were formed from territory taken from the Eparchy of Asmara: Barentu and Keren (now suffragans of the Archeparchy of Asmara).
-With the suppression of the Vicariate, Eritrea was left with no Latin Church ordinary, and all Catholics in Eritrea were entrusted to the care of Eastern Catholic bishops, who since 19 January 2015 are prelates of the Eritrean Catholic Church.
+With the suppression of the Vicariate, Eritrea was left with no Latin Church ordinary, and all Catholics in Eritrea were entrusted to the care of Eastern Catholic bishops, who since 19 January 2015 are hierarchs of the Eritrean Catholic Church.

 The former importance of the Latin Vicariate is reflected in the impressive church dedicated to Our Lady of the Rosary that was completed in 1923 as the principal church of the Apostolic Vicariate.
 Even after the demise of the Vicariate in 1995, it is still called "the cathedral".